Skip to main content

 Research Interests:

 Dr. Goodboy is quantitative scholar with an interest in applications of structural equation modeling for communication science.
-He has completed over 700 hours of postdoctoral coursework in statistics.
-Most recently, he has been interested in testing communication theory using person-centered methods (latent class analysis, latent profile analysis, latent transition analysis) and intensive longitudinal methods (dynamic structural equation modeling).
-As an instructional communication scholar, he regularly conducts teaching and learning experiments.
-As an interpersonal communication scholar, he is completing a series of studies on relational turbulence in marriages.
-Dr. Goodboy also collaborates on medical communication projects with surgery colleagues at WVU focusing on medical simulations and assessments.
+He has completed over 800 hours of postdoctoral coursework in statistics.
+Most recently, he has been interested in testing communication theory using person-centered methods (latent class analysis, latent profile analysis, latent transition analysis) and person-specific intensive longitudinal methods (dynamic structural equation modeling).
+As an interpersonal communication scholar, he is completing a series of studies on relational turbulence and relational load by tracking daily relational episodes in a multilevel time series.
+As an instructional communication scholar, he regularly conducts teaching experiments to identify causal processes of student learning.
+Dr. Goodboy also collaborates on medical communication projects with surgery colleagues at WVU focusing on medical simulation and assessment.
+Most recently he is collaborating on a stitching and suture simulation to help medical students gain psychomotor skills in closing wounds.

 Education: